Abe92/hemeLB-feature-extraction/README.md

-# hemeLB-machine_learning
+# hemeLB-feature_extraction

-Predicting the formation of aneurysm
+Applying the concept of feature extraction to hemeLB raw file